leangjia/blender_docs/manual/physics/forces/force_fields/introduction.rst

       Uses every vertex in the mesh object as an effector point.
    Curve
       The force field acts along a curve object.

 Strength
    The strength of the field effect.
    This can be positive or negative to change the direction that the force operates in.
    A force field's strength is scaled with the force object's scale, allowing you to scale up and down the scene, keeping the same effects.

 Flow
    If non-zero, the effective force depends on the particle velocity.
    The value defines how quickly the effector force (acceleration) will be converted into the constant "air flow" velocity.

 Noise Amount
    Adds noise to the strength of the force.

 Seed
    Changes the seed of the random noise.

+Affect
-Affect Location
+   Location
       Influence the location of particles.
-Affect Rotation
+   Rotation
       Influence the rotation of particles.

 Absorption
    Force gets absorbed by collision objects.

 Wind Factor
    Specifies how much the force is reduced when acting parallel to a surface, e.g. cloth.
    If set to 1, only the normal component of the force is taken into account.